-The Russian Choral Heritage Foundation
+The Orthodox Choral Heritage Foundation

-The Russian Choral Heritage Foundation
+The Orthodox Choral Heritage Foundation

 Board of Directors